Panetina/elarion-lore/README.md

 # The Folklore of Elarion

-Author: Panyel
-Team: Panetina Team

-This directory is the numbered source catalog for recoverable folklore books.
-It reconstructs the lost first age of the World of Elarion from surviving annals, territory records, public correspondence, and eyewitness accounts.

-## Catalog Rules

 - Volume numbers are permanent identifiers.
 - `001-099` are histories, legends, places, and public events.
 - `101-199` are character books.
 Each contains only that character's story.
-- Published books use roleplay names only.
-- A character without a recorded roleplay name receives an archival epithet.
-- Conflicting accounts remain folklore; uncertain claims are not rewritten as objective fact.
-- Source usernames, account identifiers, and out-of-character discussion do not belong in player-facing books.

 ## Historical Cycles
 1. **The Age Before**: the broken world remembered through fragments.
 2. **The Sundering**: the catastrophe that divided the surviving lands.
 3. **The Fivefold Settlement**: the rebuilding of the five territories.